SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Operator Analysis

 \begin{itemize} \item \textbf{Probability Of Improvement}: Figure \ref{fig:operator_count} shows the number of times performance is improved by each operator.
-Crossover and EDA Mutation introduces improvements in more steps with Semantic Mutation ranking third.
-Feedback Mutation introduces the least number of improvements.
+Crossover and EDA Operator introduces improvements in more steps with Semantic Operator ranking third.
+Feedback Operator introduces the least number of improvements.
 This result helps populate the \textit{Prob} column in table \ref{tab:operator}. \item \textbf{Convergence Speed}: Figure \ref{fig:operator_pattern} shows that for each operator, as they are applied in 5 consecutive steps, the number of times improvement is introduced for each step.
 Figure \ref{fig:operator_ratio} shows the average percentage of performance gain operators brought in each step.

-\begin{itemize} \item For EDA Mutation and Crossover, each 5 step has a similar number of contributions for performance gains as shown in figure \ref{fig:operator_pattern}.
-From figure \ref{fig:operator_ratio} we can also observe the first step brings the most improvement and the first 4 steps bring a similar improvement ratio. \item For Feedback Mutation and Semantic Mutation, the first step has a significantly higher chance of introducing improvement as shown in figure \ref{fig:operator_pattern}.
-This is especially true for Feedback Mutation where step 1 accounts for over 34\% of the total improvement counts.
-As for the improvement ratio, the first step for both Feedback Mutation and Semantic Mutation introduces significantly more improvements than the rest of the steps shown in figure \ref{fig:operator_ratio}. \end{itemize}
+\begin{itemize} \item For EDA Operator and Crossover, each 5 step has a similar number of contributions for performance gains as shown in figure \ref{fig:operator_pattern}.
+From figure \ref{fig:operator_ratio} we can also observe the first step brings the most improvement and the first 4 steps bring a similar improvement ratio. \item For Feedback Operator and Semantic Operator, the first step has a significantly higher chance of introducing improvement as shown in figure \ref{fig:operator_pattern}.
+This is especially true for Feedback Operator where step 1 accounts for over 34\% of the total improvement counts.
+As for the improvement ratio, the first step for both Feedback Operator and Semantic Operator introduces significantly more improvements than the rest of the steps shown in figure \ref{fig:operator_ratio}. \end{itemize}